 - Customer value prediction.
 The ability to predict customer behavior and value using analytics algorithms can greatly increase overall profits and help set up targeting correctly.

 One of the reasons AI is so popular in SaaS is its growing demand among large enterprises.
-Trends are always set by infrastructure players, and SaaS with AI is used by market giants like IBM, Google, and Salesforce.
+Trends are always set by infrastructure players, product management software, and SaaS with AI is used by market giants like IBM, Google, and Salesforce.

 Growth of Micro-SaaS